CALIFORNIA ACCREDITATION COMMISSION FOR PUBLIC SAFETY

-To ensure fairness, transparency, and independence in the accreditation process, CPCA’s administration is complemented by the oversight of an independent CAPS Commission on Accreditation.
+To ensure fairness, transparency, and independence in the accreditation process, CPCA’s administration is complemented by the oversight of an independent California Accreditation Commission for Public Safety.

 The Commission is responsible for: